google/WebFundamentals/src/content/en/tools/workbox/guides/get-started.md

 ## Using Workbox

-One of Workbox’s primary features is it’s routing and and caching strategy modules.
+One of Workbox’s primary features is it’s routing and caching strategy modules.
 It allows you to listen for requests from your web page and determine if and how that request should be cached and responded to.